-Myalgic encephalomyelitis (ME), commonly known as chronic fatigue syndrome (CFS), is a neurological illness (affecting a person’s nervous system).
-The main symptom of ME/CFS is post-exertional malaise, which means having flu-like symptoms after exertion and not having enough energy for daily activities.
+Myalgic encephalomyelitis (ME), also known as chronic fatigue syndrome (CFS), is an illness that affects a person’s nervous system (commonly called a ‘neurological illness’).
 It can occur at any age and can affect children as well as adults.
 At least 35,000 Victorians have ME/CFS.

-Myalgic encephalomyelitis means pain in the muscles, and inflammation in the brain and spinal cord.
+The term ‘myalgic encephalomyelitis’ means pain in the muscles, and inflammation in the brain and spinal cord.
 ME/CFS is a complex illness and we do not know the cause.
 For some people, the condition may be triggered suddenly by a viral infection, toxic exposure, anaesthetic, immunisation, gastroenteritis or trauma.
-In other people, ME/CFS may develop slowly over a period of years.
+In other people, ME/CFS may develop slowly over months or years.

 There are many subtypes within the spectrum of ME/CFS, which means that a management plan must be developed for each person with the condition.
 Applying a particular treatment for one subtype can be very damaging to another subtype.
 An individual management plan must be developed for each person with ME/CFS.

 Around 25 per cent of people with ME/CFS will have a mild form and be able to get to school or work either part-time or fulltime, while reducing other activities.
-About 50 per cent will have a moderate to severe form and not be able to get to school or work.
-Another 25 per cent will experience severe ME and be housebound or bedbound.
+About 50 per cent will have a moderate to severe form of ME/CFS and not be able to get to school or work.
+Another 25 per cent will experience severe ME/CFS and have to stay at home or in bed.

-On average, many people with ME/CFS will have improvement in the first five years, but others may remain bedbound or highly housebound for life, or may suffer relapses throughout their lives.
+On average, many people with ME/CFS will improve in the first five years, but others may mainly stay at home or in bed, or may suffer relapses throughout their lives.

 People with ME/CFS find that activities they once took for granted take an enormous toll on their health.
 For example, a short stroll, coffee with a friend, getting their child ready for school or catching the train to work, which caused no fatigue before, is followed by unusual tiredness that takes longer than usual to go away.